kasper-piskorski/docs/pages/documentation/10-examples/graql-rules.md

 The initial statements can be seen as a set of premises.
 If all the premises are met we can infer a new fact that sheep are vegatarians.
 If we hypothetise that sheep are vegetarians then the whole example can be expressed with a particular two-block structure: IF some premises are met, THEN a given hypothesis is true.

-This is how the Grakn reasoner works.
+This is how reasoning in Graql works.
 It checks whether the statements in the first block can be verified and, if they can, infers the statement in the second block.
 The rules are written in Graql, and we call the first set of statements (the IF part or, if you prefer, the antecedent) simply the left hand side (LHS).
 The second part, not surprisingly, is the right hand side (RHS).
 Using Graql, both sides of the rule are enclosed in curly braces and preceded by, respectively, the keywords `lhs` and `rhs`.

-{% include note.html content="The full documentation for writing rules for the Grakn reasoner is available from [here](https://grakn.ai/pages/documentation/graql/graql-rules.html)." %}
+{% include note.html content="The full documentation for writing rules in Graql is available from [here](https://grakn.ai/pages/documentation/graql/graql-rules.html)." %}

 ### Example 1: A `parentship` relation